s0rta/revengate-new/roadmap.md

 ## v0.12.4
-- [ ] bug: inspect screen does not take all dynamic stats modifiers into account
 - [x] bug: explosions crash the game on some Andoid devices (#24)
-- [ ] bug: new A* sometimes picks sub-optimal detours
-- [ ] document conn_target and connection fields
-- [ ] TroisGaules neighborhood uses Dungeon destination for passages rather than prefabs
-- [ ] silence a few warnings
 - [x] skip turn command
 - [x] wait and heal
+- [x] bug: new A* sometimes picks sub-optimal detours

 UX:
 - [x] dialogue responses are easier to tell apart from the speaker's chatter